 The New Castle County Ethics Code prohibits conduct on the part of County officials or employees which either creates the appearance of impropriety even where no direct conflict of interest is present.
 Specifically, conduct which creates an appearance of impropriety is prohibited by Section 2.03.104.A of the New Castle County Code.1 To determine if an appearance of impropriety exists, the Delaware courts have stated that "[t]he test is... if the conduct would create in reasonable minds, with knowledge of all relevant facts, a perception that an official's ability to carry out [his or] her duties with integrity, impartiality and competence is impaired."
 Hanson v.
-Delaware State Public Integrity Com'n, 2012WL3860732, at \16 (Del.Super.
+Delaware State Public Integrity Com'n, 2012WL3860732, at 16 (Del.Super.
 2012), aff'd, 69 A.3d 370 (Del.Supr.
 2013); and "[t]he test for appearance of impropriety is whether the conduct would create in reasonable minds, with knowledge of all the relevant circumstances that a reasonable inquiry would disclose, a perception that the [official's] ability to carry out [the official's] responsibilities with integrity, impartiality and competence is impaired."
 In re Williams, 701 A.2d 825, 832 (Del.Super.
 1997).
 The courts have advised the Commission to look at the totality of the facts presented, and this Commission has historically applied this standard when reviewing the conduct of County officials and employees.

-It is a violation of the New Castle County Ethics Code if a County official or employee uses his or her office or employment for his or her personal or private benefit, the benefit of a member of his or her immediate family, or a business with which he or she is associated.
-The Ethics Code's conduct rules in Section 2.03.104.A prohibit exercise of official authority which creates an appearance that the decisions or actions of a County official or employee are influenced by factors other than the merits of the matter for the decision.
+It is a violation of the New Castle County Ethics Code if a County official or employee uses his or her office or employment for his or her personal or private benefit, the benefit of a member of his or her immediate family, or a business with which he or she is associated.2 The Ethics Code's conduct rules in Section 2.03.104.A prohibit exercise of official authority which creates an appearance that the decisions or actions of a County official or employee are influenced by factors other than the merits of the matter for the decision.
 This prohibition exists because such conduct undermines public confidence in the impartiality of the individual or governmental body with which the employee or official is associated.

 The Code recites special prohibitions on County officials concerning their involvement with outside interests which interact with the County government.
-Section 2.03.103.B.1 prohibits any County

-New Castle County Code Section 2.03.103.A.1.
+Section 2.03.103.B.1 prohibits any County official or employee from "represent[ing] or otherwise assist[ing] any private enterprise with respect to any matter before the County Department with which the employee or official is associated by employment or appointment."
+Further, Section 2.03.103.B.2 prohibits the official from representing or assisting any private enterprise with respect to any matter before the County.
+This restriction extends to non-profit organizations as well as private businesses or private concerns.3

-&lt;sup>1 New Castle County Code Section 2.03.104.A states: "No County employee or County official shall engage in conduct which, while not constituting a violation of Subsection 2.03.103.A.1 undermines the public confidence in the impartiality of a governmental body with which the County employee or County official is or has been associated by creating an appearance that the decisions or actions of the County employee, County official or governmental body are influenced by factors other than the merits."
+1 New Castle County Code Section 2.03.104.A states: "No County employee or County official shall engage in conduct which, while not constituting a violation of Subsection 2.03.103.A.1 undermines the public confidence in the impartiality of a governmental body with which the County employee or County official is or has been associated by creating an appearance that the decisions or actions of the County employee, County official or governmental body are influenced by factors other than the merits."